BRIEF SUMMARY AND INTRODUCTION: Until just a few

 taxes or franchise taxes based on income, treat LLCs as

-in double state taxation of income in such states, if you
+result in double state taxation of income in New Hampshire

-distribute income, since the distributions will be treated
+distribute income, since the distributions may be treated

 as taxable dividends to the recipients, after being taxed